codacy/chart/docs/configuration/monitoring.md

 ### Configuring your credentials

-You **should** provide a password for the `crow` installation either through the `values.yaml` file or through a `--set` parameter during the `helm` installation process.
+We highly recommend that you define a custom password for the Crow installation.
+You can do this either through the `values.yaml` file or through a `--set` parameter during the Helm installation process.
 This parameter can be configured as follows:

 * Through a `--set` parameter: